davisblakep/davisblakep/README.md

 `Portfolio:`

 Just acquired a new domain with SSL certs.
-Full remake of portfolio in `progress`.
+Full remake of portfolio *pending*`.